New Global Research Hubs to tackle complex development challenges

 UKRI GCRF South-South Migration, Inequality and Development Hub

-Migration between the countries of the Global South accounts for nearly half of all international migration, 70 per cent in some places, potentially contributing to delivery of the Sustainable Developmental Goals.
-The developmental benefits of migration are undermined by inequalities in access to migration and limited rights for migrants and their families.
+Migration between the countries of the Global South accounts for nearly half of all international migration, 70 per cent in some places, potentially contributing to delivery of the Sustainable Developmental Goals by creating opportunities for work and for the transfer of resources, knowledge and skills between developing countries.
+The developmental benefits of migration are undermined by inequalities in access to the opportunities that South-South migration can bring and by limited and unequal access to rights for migrants and their families.
 This Hub will work with academics, artists, community organisers, international organisations and policy makers to develop approaches which reduce inequalities associated with South-South migration.

 Lead organisation: Coventry University, Geographical focus: South America, Caribbean, Africa, Middle East and East, South-East and South-Central Asia